bos/stanford-cs240h/notes/l7/laziness.md

 Let's consider one where we use a reference to a piece of config data.

-Any piece of code that's executing in the `IO` monad, if it knows the name of the config reference, can get the current config:
+Any code that's executing in the `IO` monad can, if it knows the name of the config reference, retrieve the current config:

 ~~~~ {.haskell}
 curCfg <- readIORef cfgRef